philips-labs/automation-workshop/docs/getting-started.md

 yarn dev
 ```

-This should build and run the app and open a browser window for you.
-If it does
-not you can open a browser and navigate to `http://localhost:3000` to see the
-app running.
+Backstage will open in the browser and or VSCode pointing to `127.0.0.1` instead of `localhost`.
+Ensure you open the Backstage in your browser on `http://localhost:3000`.

 ![Backstage App](./assets/getting_started_app.png)